 Course Designation (500)

-Courses numbered 500 or higher are open only to graduate students.
-Selected advanced undergraduates may enroll in such courses with the approval of their advisors and the program director.
+Courses numbered 500 or higher are open to graduate students and selected advanced undergraduates with the approval of their advisors and the program director.

 All students have the right to appeal a grade or academic decision which they believe to be in error or unfair.
 Students who believe that they have been unfairly treated should first voice their concerns directly with the individual faculty member or the responsible program director and attempt to resolve their concerns.
 A written appeal should not be entered upon lightly by a student, nor lightly dismissed by an instructor or administrator.